 The software development community around the world was outraged.
 Programmers staged street protests, started on-line discussions and “Free Dmitry” and “Free Sklyarov” campaigns.
 My son Ilya participated in a protest in front of the Adobe headquarters.
 That had affected me personally.
 I felt compelled to join in the discussions and became a zealous participant.
 Thus this book came into being.
 First, main ideas had been defined post-by-post, letter-by-letter.
-They were then composed as the diary of an exploration of “exclusive rights” and related issues.
-The explorers happened to be five first-graders and their teacher, the naive philosopher.
+They were then composed as the diary of an exploration of “exclusive rights” and many related issues.
+The explorers happened to be five first graders and their teacher, the naive philosopher.
 They discuss different aspects of culture, its relationship to human beings and to the human condition, to civilization in general and to economics in particular.
 The teacher introduces questions, becomes inspired by the discussions, and writes down his own thoughts.
-Those he brings back, delves further into discussion with the kids, and writes again…
+Those he brings back, delves further into discussion with the kids, and writes again… But this book is not for children.

 Chapter 1.
 First Graders on the Magic Planet

-In this chapter five first-graders discuss what authors and publishers are paid for.
-Students discover that everyone should be fine without any exclusive rights.
+In this chapter students discuss what authors and publishers are paid for.
+Children discover that everyone should be fine without any exclusive rights.

 Chapter 2.
 Inquiry on the Nature of Art